 - Curates, schedules, and manages social media content calendar

-- Establishes and maintains company’s brand identity
+- Establishes and maintains the company’s brand identity

 - Monitors social media trends and uses those trends to keep the business in the conversation

-- Supports promotional efforts and sales campaigns for your small business
+- Supports promotional efforts and sales campaigns

-Step 3: Post Job Ad & Review Applicants
+Step 4: Post Job Ad & Review Applicants

+When advertising the job posting, your ad shouldn’t just be the job description you’ve created.
+It should also sell your company.
 Give potential employees a sense of your culture, any benefits you offer, and why employees like working at your company.
 This helps candidates determine if they’re a good fit for your organization.
-It may reduce the number of applicants—but that’s a good thing because it means you won’t spend time sorting through unqualified job seekers.
+It may reduce the number of applicants—but that’s a good thing, because it means you won’t spend time sorting through unqualified job seekers.

-Step 4: Conduct Interviews
+Step 5: Conduct Interviews

-- Which social media platforms do you have experience using and which do you prefer?
+- Which social media platforms do you have experience using, and which do you prefer?

 - How do you plan and schedule social media posts and campaigns?